ruanjonker/cassandra_playroom/README.md

 This project also has a jupyter notebook (`cassandra.ipynb`) that has some examples of how to interact with cassandra.

-You'll need docker preinstalled and you'll need at least 12GB of ram that can be dedicated to the docker containers - if one of the cassandra nodes unexpectedly dies, then it is probably because the docker deamon OOM killed it, it should automatically be restarted by the docker daemon (specified in `docker-compose.yml`).
+You'll need docker preinstalled and you'll need at least `6GB` of ram that can be dedicated to the docker containers - if one of the cassandra nodes unexpectedly dies, then it is probably because the docker deamon OOM killed it, it should automatically be restarted by the docker daemon (specified in `docker-compose.yml`).
+You can adjust the amount of ram used by cassandra changing `MAX_HEAP_SIZE` and `NEW_HEAPSIZE` in the `docker-compose.yml` file.

 Metrics are collected through the `JMX Exporter form Prometheus` java agent (injected via a JAR on each cassandra node).